On Undecided LP, Clustering and Active Learning: A query efficient algorithm for in three dimensions

 Next, we invoke the algorithm of \lemref{p:s:reduction}, to compute a polytope with $O( \log n)$ faces that does not contain any member of $Y$.
 Let $\PT'$ be the intersection of $\PT$ with this polytope.
-As $\PT'$ has $O( \log^2 n)$ faces, it follows by the $\eps$-net theorem, with high probability, $\PT'$ contains at most $\eps \cardin{\VV}$ vertices of $\ArrX{\HSet}$ in it, as desired. \end{proof}
+As $\PT'$ has $O( \log^2 n)$ faces, it follows by the $\eps$-net theorem that $\PT'$ contains at most $\eps \cardin{\VV}$ vertices of $\ArrX{\HSet}$ in it with high probability, as desired. \end{proof}

 Starting with $\Re^3$ as the initial polytope, the algorithm repeatedly uses \lemref{iteration} to reduce the number of vertices of the arrangement inside the current polytope by a factor of $1/n^{\delta}$.
 In the $i$\th iteration, the current polytope has $O( i \log n)$ faces, and as such the final polytope has at most $O( (3/\delta) \log n)$ faces, as the algorithm has no vertices in it after $\ceil{3/\delta}$ iterations.
 We conclude the following.